 Lincoln Acres Library

 2725 Granger Ave.
 National City, 91950

 Classes are funded through the U.S Citizenship and Immigration Services grant, an agency of the Department of Homeland Security.
 Per grant requirements, Jewish Family Service is required to maintain a physical copy (picture or photocopy) of potential student’s Green Card.
 Jewish Family Service follows strict confidentiality guidelines and DOES NOT share personal information with third parties, only directly reporting to the Department of Homeland Security.
 Jewish Family Service maintains strict codes of conduct with staff and volunteers teaching citizenship classes.

 It’s important for everyone to know their rights if approached by an immigration (ICE) agent as well as how families can best prepare for something happening.
 This resource provides practical tips for things immigrant families can do now to prepare as well as information on rights everyone has in the United States, regardless of immigration status.

-Attaining citizenship can be a long and difficult journey.
-We are thankful for the compassionate volunteers who give their time to help families take this life-changing step.
+We are thankful for the compassionate volunteers who give their time to help families take the life-changing step of attaining citizenship.
 If you’d like to get involved, get in touch.
-Volunteers attorneys and translators are especially needed.

 JFS is a proud member and legal partner of the San Diego Rapid Response Network.
-Together, we stand ready to respond to the needs of vulnerable immigrants and their families – advocating for their safety, providing emergency assistance, and coordinating free and low-cost legal representation.
+Together, we stand ready to respond to the needs of vulnerable immigrants and their families.